 You can’t have a community without participation.
 Members must take action to move a community forward.

-Participating doesn’t necessarily mean the member has to create content.
-Just consuming is a form of participation too.
-As a member becomes more engaged, they’ll take actions that require greater effort.
+Participation doesn’t mean the member has to create content.
+Consuming is a form of participation too.
+As a member becomes more engaged, they’ll take actions that require more effort.

-The reward is the last stage of an engagement cycle.
-It’s a critical step because rewards release dopamine in our body, telling our brain that it was a good experience and makes us want to participate again.
+Validation is the last stage of an engagement cycle.
+This final step is critical!
+Rewards release dopamine, telling our brain that it was a good experience and making us want to participate again.

 In behavioral economics, rewards exists in two norms:

-The first step is to apply this model to your community.
-Lay out every stage that your community member will go through as they’re initiated into your community, and then move through each level of commitment.
+To apply this model to your community, lay out every stage that your community member will go through as they’re initiated into your community.
+Then, map out the member journey through each level of commitment.